-Web conferencing, webinars, and streaming media are very common terms used by e-learning and distance learning specialists these days.
+Web conferencing, webinars, interactive online workshops and streaming media are very common terms used by e-learning and distance learning specialists these days.
 Each of which is defined below.

-Web conferencing1 is a tool that allows conferencing events to be shared by distant locations.
-Web-conferences are utilized in meetings, training events, lectures, seminars or short presentations from any computer.
+Web conferencing1 is a service that allows conferencing events to be shared with distant locations.
+Web conferencing is utilized in meetings, training events, lectures, or short presentations from any computer.
 It allows real-time point-to-point communication as well as multicast communications from one sender to many receivers.
-Web-conferencing is made possible by Internet TCP/IP connections.
-It enables users to share text, voice and video chat simultaneously across geographically distant locations.
-The web-conferencing technology was first introduced by Starlight Networks in the late 1990's.
-Some of the popular web-conferencing software nowadays are Skype, WebEx, Elluminate and AnyMeeting.
+The service is made possible by Internet TCP/IP connections.
+It enables users to share text messages, voice and video chat simultaneously across geographically distant locations.
+Web conferencing capability was first introduced by Starlight Networks in the late 1990's.
+Some of the popular web conferencing software nowadays are WebEx, Elluminate and AnyMeeting.

 A webinar2 (short for web-based seminar) is a presentation, lecture, workshop or seminar transmitted over the Internet.
-A key feature of a webinar is the ability to give, receive, share and discuss information.
-By contrast, in Webcast, data are transmitted one way and interaction between the presenter and the audience is not allowed.
+A key feature of a webinar is the ability to give, receive and discuss information.
+By contrast, in Webcast, data is transmitted one way and does not allow interaction between the presenter and the audience.